justpy-org/justpy/docs/tutorial/custom_components.md

 !> The line `super().__init__(**kwargs)` is a **MUST** in custom component's `__init__`
 Without it, the instances of the components will not be created correctly.
 Only default values for keyword arguments should precede it.

-When you run the program above, notice that the title of the MyAlert instance is rendered as 'Hello' instead of 'Shalom' even though the line `d.title_text = 'Shalom'` is executed after it is created.
+When you run the program above, notice that the title of the MyAlert instance is rendered as 'Hello' instead of 'Shalom' even though the line `d.title_text = 'Shalom'` is executed after it is created (this problem also exists with the PillButton component we defined above).
 To fix this bug we need to assign the attributes `title_text` and `body_text` to the text of the appropriate elements when the instance is rendered, not when it is created.

+?> As part of the rendering process, JustPy converts class instances to a Python dictionary representation that will later be sent as JSON to the web page and will be the input to the Vue.js frontend.
+This is done using the `convert_object_to_dict` method that each component class has.

 ## The <span style="color: red">react</span> Method

 Every JustPy component supports the `react` method.
-It is run just before an element is rendered.
+It is run just just before a class instance is converted to a dictionary.
 It receives two arguments, the instance and the `data` attribute of its parent element or that of the `WebPage` if it has no parent.
 In base JustPy elements, `react` does nothing.
-It is there to be overridden in custom components.
+It is there to be overridden in user defined components.

 The modified program looks like this: